 - The conduct or language would cause offence in the mind of the reasonable person, and;

-- That the offensive conduct or language was able to be seen or heard in a public place or school.
+- That offensive conduct or language could be seen or heard in a public place or school.

 Who is this ‘reasonable person’?

 The “reasonable person” is a fictional person used by judges to determine whether conduct is reasonable according to current community standards.
 In the area of offensive language and conduct, the Courts have emphasised that the reasonable person is ‘not easily shocked, but rather is largely tolerant (if not permissive), understanding, secular, and contemporary in his reactions’.

 What is a ‘public place’?

 A ‘public place’ is defined as a place (whether or not covered by water), or a part of premises that is open to the public, or is used by the public whether or not on payment of money or other consideration, whether or not the place or part is ordinarily so open or used and whether or not the public to whom it is open consists only of a limited class of persons.

 This will include parks, roads, beaches, shopping centres, movie theatres and licensed premises.

 What defences are available?